U.S. Small Business Administration.

 II.
 Section by Section Analysis

 A. Section 119

 This rule currently summarizes the purpose of the PRIME program.
-SBA intends to retain this statement of programmatic purpose and proposes to add further subsections addressing how qualified organizations may apply for grant awards under the PRIME program.
+SBA retains this statement of programmatic purpose and adds further subsections addressing how qualified organizations may apply for grant awards under the PRIME program.